GMC Syclone

 The GMC Syclone is a high-performance version of the GMC Sonoma pickup truck.
-Produced in 1991 by GMC along with Production Automotive Services (PAS) - the same company credited with building the famed 1989 Pontiac Turbo Trans Am, the GMC Syclone was the quickest production truck to be produced in 1991.
-Following the Syclone's production, the similarly powered 1992-1993 GMC Typhoon SUV was based on the GMC Jimmy platform.
+Produced in 1991 by GMC along with Production Automotive Services (PAS)—the same company credited with building the 1989 Pontiac Turbo Trans Am—the GMC Syclone was the fastest production truck for 1991.
+Following the Syclone's production, the similarly powered 1992–1993 GMC Typhoon SUV was based on the GMC Jimmy platform.
 Also following the Syclone, the 1992 GMC Sonoma GT truck was offered as a sport package with the looks of a Syclone but without the price and performance of its turbocharged predecessor.
 Only 806 Sonoma GTs were produced.

 Production run

 The GMC Syclone, Typhoon, and Sonoma GT were built by GMC and PAS (Production Automotive Services) of Troy, Michigan, and sold through dealerships.
 At the time it was introduced, the Syclone was the fastest stock pickup truck being produced in the world.
-Auto magazines compared its acceleration favorably to a variety of sports cars including the Chevrolet Corvette and - in a memorable comparison test in Car and Driver magazine - a Ferrari 348 ts.
-The Syclone features a 4.3L turbocharged 6-cylinder engine with an automatic transmission and an AWD (all-wheel drive) driveline and 4-wheel anti-lock brakes.
+Auto magazines compared its acceleration favorably to a variety of sports cars including the Chevrolet Corvette and—in a memorable comparison test in Car and Driver magazine—a Ferrari 348 ts.
+The Syclone features a 4.3L turbocharged V6 engine with an automatic transmission and an AWD (all-wheel drive) driveline and 4-wheel anti-lock brakes.